MaxPhilips/wgm_notes/carequality/test_server_faq.md

 }'
 ```

-## Use client assertion JWT to interact with /token URL
+## Use client assertion JWT to get an access token

 Issue a POST request to the server's token URL, passing:
 * scope: system/Patient.read